mongodb/mongodbatlas-cloudformation-resources/cfn-resources/README.md

 # cfn-resources

-## MongoDB Atlas AWS CloudFormation Custom Resource Type
+## MongoDB Atlas AWS CloudFormation Resources

-This folder contains the source code for each of the AWS CloudFormation MongoDB Atlas Resource Types.
+This folder contains the source code for each of the AWS CloudFormation MongoDB Atlas Resources.
+Note these are also hosted on AWS CloudFormation Public Registry under Third Party Extensions.

 ### Resource Status Table